textileio/textile/README.md

 Bucket files and folders are content-addressed by Cids.
 Check out [the spec](https://github.com/multiformats/cid) if you're unfamiliar with Cids.

-New files are staged as additions:
+`buck` stages new files as additions:

 ```
 echo "hello world" > hello.txt